Abortion in Wisconsin: Statistics

-Abortion rights views and activities
+Activities and Organizations Associated with Abortion Rights

 Organizations

 Wisconsin Alliance for Reproductive Health is an organization that supports abortion rights.
 In May 2019, they were active in trying to overturn Wisconsin's 1849 era abortion ban.

 Views

 Wisconsin Alliance for Reproductive Health Executive Director Sara Finger said, "Wisconsin is not recognized as having some of the harshest abortion laws, but we're right up there with Texas and some others who do have that reputation."

-Activities
+Activism

 On January 27, 2013, Planned Parenthood of Wisconsin marked the 40th anniversary of Roe v.
 Wade with an event titled "Our Lives.
 Our Stories.
 Our Celebration" at the Majestic Theater in Madison.